Wang Yu(I want everyone call me same as Chinese people)

 For Agile people:

-Wang Yu is currently an agile coach.
+Wang Yu is currently an agile coach and trainer.
 Since 2001 when he first saw a page talking about XP & Agile He believe that make more people transformed to Agile will hugely impact the world.
+He is also a ISTQB tester and Management 3.0 facilitator.
 He is willing to help everyone to transform to this pleasant way of working.
 He is enjoying this journey and eager to share the happiness to you.

 For non-Agile people:

-Wang Yu is currently an agile coach, with over 14 years of IT experience.
+Wang Yu (CSM,CSPO,CSP, ISTQB, Management 3.0 facilitator), with over 15 years of IT experience.
 Many large-scale systems, mobile projects and several QuickStarts experience in his past employer, ThoughtWorks, gave him confidence to take more challenges in the future project.
 Before joining ThoughtWorks, he worked as assistant manager, architect, SPEG group member and tech-lead in Information Center of a large state-owned company.
 In his spare time he also participated in lots of community activities, for instance, translating part of Hibernate3 Reference, giving lectures to local software party.
 He is also an active contributor in Tianjin software party.
 Wang Yu is experienced with both Scrum and XP (Extreme Programming).
-His coaching client includes Nokia Mobile and a few other companies in China.
+His coaching/Training client includes Nokia Mobile,Cisco,Pingan and a few other companies in China.

 April 2012 - Present, , ShangHai, China